Undergraduate Policies and Procedures

 - A well-defined plan of action in which the student states academic and career goals and lists courses necessary to help achieve these goals.

-Students who have been away from Mason for three or more consecutive years are eligible to request clemency.
-Clemency allows for up to 16 hours of coursework from previous semesters to be removed from the calculation of their cumulative GPA.
+Undergraduate students who have been away from Mason for three or more consecutive years are eligible to request academic clemency.
+Clemency allows for up to 16 credits of coursework from previous semesters to be removed from the calculation of their cumulative GPA.
 See the University Catalog, Section AP.5.2.9, for the official policy.
-To be considered for this exception, students must meet all of the following criteria:
+To be considered for this exception, students must meet all of the following criteria:/

 - Be absent from George Mason for a minimum of three consecutive calendar years.